 - Review the most significant problems that have been identified by the customer, such as outages, poor performance, etc.

-- Identify (together) the available diagnostics that may help provide explanation/evidence of their cause (as found in CF and elsewhere, including server, web server, and database server if needed), or in additional monitoring tools if available (FusionReactor, SeeFusion, CF Server Monitor, their alerts).
+- Identify (together) the available diagnostics that may help provide explanation/evidence of their cause (as found in app server diagnostics as well as those in the web server, and database server if needed), or in additional monitoring tools if available (FusionReactor, VisualVM, New Relic, Ste24x7, etc.) and their alerts.

 - Review (together) the diagnostics, connecting the dots between the observed problems and their root cause.

-- If needed, enable (together) additional diagnostics that may provide further evidence (again, whether in CF or elsewhere).
+- If needed, enable (together) additional diagnostics that may provide further evidence.
 Some may require restart (and so can be delayed), others (like alerts) may require time for new evidence to be gathered.

 - If needed and agreed to, implement free tools to help speed the review of diagnostic data.